 Male pattern baldness often follows a predictable pattern and includes the following:

 Other causes of scalp hair loss in men include:

 There are a number of treatments available to address hair loss, including:

 To learn more about our hair loss solutions for men in Toronto, reach out to us today.

-Dr. Cotterill has been an investigator for Merck Corporation for the last ten years.
+Dr Cotterill has been an investigator for Merck Corporation.
 He was also involved in a press conference held in Toronto in June of 1998 to announce the passing of Propecia as a prescribed medication for the treatment of Male Pattern Baldness in Canada.

 Results showed that there was no more hair loss in 83% of men after two years.
 Additionally, there was hair regrowth in 66% of men.
 This figure was broken down into 30% of men having mild regrowth, 31% having moderate, and 5% dense regrowth.
 This medication is very well tolerated, with less than 2% of men experiencing side effects.
-1.8% experienced a mildly decreased sex drive.
-If you do experience side effects that trouble you, once you stop the medication any benefit that treatments may have had on the scalp is lost within twelve months and you go back to the way you would have been had you never used the medication.
+1.8% experienced a mildly decreased sex drive, problems with erections, and decreased ejaculate volume.
+Propecia has also been very rarely associated with ongoing erectile dysfunction.
+Dr Cotterill will discuss the benefits, limitations and side effects of the drug to determine if Propecia is a proper fit for the patient.

 Additionally, you may take the medication before, after, and during hair transplants.